Reply to Discussion Posts

 Doesn't seem familiar?
 Jump to the "Ultra" help about saving your post as a draft.

 You can use the Save Draft option if you need to return to your post at a later time.
-This function saves your comments and files on the page.
+This option saves your comments and files on the page.

 To access your drafts, return to the forum page and set it to List View.
 Point to Display and select Drafts Only to view the saved post.

 Select the draft's title to open the Thread page.
-While viewing your post, point to it to view the functions for Edit and Delete.
-Select Edit to open the content editor.
+While viewing your post, point to it to view Edit and Delete.
+Select Edit to open the editor.
 After you make your updates, select Save Draft again to update the draft or Submit to publish the post.

 If allowed by your instructor, you can rate posts.
 Rating posts helps users focus on messages the others consider especially informative or useful.